 Shear walls: very stiff, less efficient

-, a shear wall is a structural system composed of braced panels (also known as shear panels) to counter the effects of the lateral load acting on a structure.
-The Wind and Seismic loads are the most common loads that shear walls are designed to carry.
+In structural engineering, a shear wall is a structural system composed of braced panels (also known as shear panels) to counter the effects of the lateral load acting on a structure.
+The Wind and Seismic loads are the most common loads that shear walls should carry.
 Shear walls, no option for windows but very stiff.

 Shear walls also provide resistance to lateral forces by cantilever action through shear and bending.
 The slab connected to the shear wall must function as a horizontal diaphragm.
 Also, shear walls need to be placed symmetrically in both directions to the plane of loading so that no torsional effect would be produced.